giosakti/mruby-sysinfo/README.md

 # mruby sysinfo

-Libraries for getting host system information.
+Library for getting host system information.

 NOTE: Only supports linux for now.